-- 5.1 All medication is stored safely in a secure cupboard below 25° or in a fridge between 2°-8° in an area where children cannot access alone.
-These temperatures will be recorded daily.
-Medication for individual children will be stored in separate containers with a lid and labelled clearly with the child's name and date of birth. - 5.2 Staff are responsible for ensuring medicine is handed back at the end of the day to the parent.
-Medication will also be returned to the parent once the course of medication has been completed. - 5.3 For some conditions, medication may be kept in the setting.
+5.1 All medication is stored safely in a secure cupboard below 25° or in a fridge between 2°-8.
+The fridge should be fitted with a child lock and cupboard out of reach of children.
+These temperatures will be monitored and the fridge temperature recorded daily.
+Medication for individual children will be stored in separate containers with a lid and labelled clearly with the child's name and date of birth.

+5.2 Staff are responsible for ensuring medicine is handed back at the end of the day to the parent.
+Medication will also be returned to the parent once the course of medication has been completed.

+5.3 For some conditions, medication may be kept in Torphins Playgroup.
 Staff must check that any medication held to administer on an as and when required basis or on a regular basis, is in date.
 Any out-of-date medication must be returned to the parent.
 Children who have long term medical conditions and who may require ongoing medication must have a complete medical care plan.
-A record will be kept of any medication used by the children that is retained within the setting (Appendix 3).
+A record will be kept of any medication used by the children that is retained within the setting (Appendix 1).
 Lifesaving medication needs to be accessible to those trained to administer it.